 What was your budget like?

-Eight hundred thousand dollars, and we shot for 32 days.
-Because it was one location and four actors, we could take that long for the shoot.
-Which was good, because it gave us a chance to film a lot of the details you usually couldn’t afford, because it takes a lot of time.
+$800k, and we shot for 32 days.
+Because it was one location and four actors we could take that long for the shoot.
+Which was good, because it gave us a chance to film a lot of the details you usually couldn’t afford, because it just takes too long normally.
 We even had one day where we didn’t bring actors to the set so we could just shoot details.

 The actors have wonderful faces, and with the film being like a cartoon their reactions are everything.
 How long was the casting process?

 I kept wondering why I liked him.
-He’s awful, but he’s so charming.
+He’s awful, but also weirdly charming.

 That’s what I wanted to get.
 Vitaliy is now a big star in Russia, he’s made a bunch of successful movies, and we got him just in time before he hit big.